OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 This is mainly because the Teams account you logged in when the Teams web client is opened is different from the M365 account you logged in when developing the Teams app.

 ### Mitigation
 Please make sure you use the same M365 account.
 After logging in the correct account, start debugging again.
-You can see which M365 account you logged in via Teams toolkit, like:
+You can see which M365 account you logged in via Teams Toolkit, like:

 ![Teams Toolkit M365 Account](../images/fx-core/localdebug/m365-account.png)